What is the length of the M.S. in Analytics program?

 Does the program offer any scholarships?

 The Master of Science in Analytics (MSAN) program awards a limited number of partial scholarships to our very best applicants.
-For the class of 2014-2015, the median fellowship (among those students given fellowships) was $3,000 (range $3,000 - $9,000).
-Approximately fifty percent of enrolled students were given some level of fellowship money.
+For the class of 2015-2016, the median fellowship (among those students given fellowships) was $3,000 (range $2,000 - $10,000).
+Over fifty percent of enrolled students were given some level of fellowship money.
 You do not need to fill out a separate application to be considered for a fellowship; all students are considered.

 Does the program offer teaching assistantships or research assistantships?

 No. Teaching assistantships and research assistantships are typically reserved for doctoral students at research-oriented institutions.
 The time that might ordinarily be allocated, in a doctoral program, to supporting a faculty member's research or to helping a professor teach a course is allocated to practicum projects in our program.
-Most of our practicum positions are unpaid.
+Some practicum positions are are paid and some are unpaid, depending on the company.

 I've already taken similar courses to those offered in the program.
 Do you accept transfer credits?